irobertson/annotation-constraints/README.md

 Intended audience: Java (6+) developers who write annotations.

-You've probably come across Java annotations which are constrained in some way (e.g. require a no argument constructor on the annotated class, or are incompatible with one ore more other annotations), but most of the time the constraints are only mentioned in the annotation's JavaDoc and enforced at runtime.
+You've probably come across Java annotations which are constrained in some way (are incompatible with one ore more other annotations, require a no argument constructor on the annotated class, etc.), but most of the time these constraints are only mentioned in the annotation's JavaDoc and enforced at runtime.
 However, most of these constraints could be verified at compile-time if there was a way to express them, and odds are that you'd prefer compile-time errors to runtime ones since you are already using Java.